freesewing/markdown/org/docs/about/faq/en.md

 title: Frequently asked questions
 ---

-## Why do I need to create an account just to download a pattern?
+## Why do I need to create an account to download a made-to-measure pattern?

 For practical reasons.
-As we generate made-to-measure sewing patterns, we need your measurements to generate a pattern for you.
-We also need to know whether you use metric or imperial units.
+To generate made-to-measure sewing patterns, we need your measurements.

-Asking you this information every time would be rather tedious, so we need to store this information.
+Asking for them every time would be rather tedious, so we need to store this information.
 And your account is where we do that.

-So while we could in principle build this site in such a way that an account is not required, it would just be hopelessly inpractical.
+Without a way to store your measurements, generating made-to-measure patterns would be hopelessly inpractical.

 <Note>